snowdonr/pyms-minerva/README.rst

 |

-Originally by Andrew Isaac, Sean O'Callaghan and Vladimir Likić
+Forked from the original PyMS Repository: https://github.com/ma-bio21/pyms.
+Originally by Andrew Isaac, Sean O'Callaghan and Vladimir Likić.
 The original publication can be found here: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-13-115

-Forked from the original PyMS Repository: https://github.com/ma-bio21/pyms.
+The original project seems to have been abandoned as there has been no activity in 2 years.

-The original project seems to have been abandoned as there has been no activity in 18 months.
+|

 .. contents:: Table of Contents
     :local: